DEREK-DEV-AFK/REST-API/README.md

      4) DELETE - for deleting the data

    Examples :
-   GET /api/customers - to get all the list of customers.
+   - GET /api/customers - to get all the list of customers.
-   GET /api/customers/1 - to get the cosutemr who's id is 1 PUT /api/costumers/1 - to update details of costumers of id 1 DELETE /api/costumers/1 - to delete the data of customer of id 1 POST /api/costumers - to create new costumer
+   - GET /api/customers/1 - to get the cosutemr who's id is 1
+   - PUT /api/costumers/1 - to update details of costumers of id 1
+   - DELETE /api/costumers/1 - to delete the data of customer of id 1
+   - POST /api/costumers - to create new costumer

-   EXPRESS
+   EXPRESS :

-    comes into the picture to give proper structure so we can easily add more routes while
+   It comes into the picture to give proper structure so we can easily add more
+    routes while